Menu

 Torn and Frayed

 The town of Villefranche-sur-Mer seems to be rather mum on the subject of its most famous residents, the Rolling Stones.
 They lived there during the summer of 1971 in the Villa Nellcote, a mansion overlooking the Mediterranean, and recorded much of Exile on Main Streetwithin the seclusion of its iron grates.
-This was chronicled […]
+This was chronicled in folkloric, […]

 Me, in a Suitcase